zastrix/ARIS/README.md

 # ARIS
 ARIS control software for the ARGO J5.
-Written by Provectus Robotics.
+Written by Provectus Robotics, this package should be installed in the /opt/prs folder.
 ```
 Package Name:    j5RCU-E_v1.4.1
 Part Number:     j5RCU-E